Aberry-byte/LROC-Elelvation-Stats/README.md

 #### Math steps

 Array's will be created with all relevent data from points in the bundleout text file.
 First a plot is made of those points for all files for a general visulization.
-From the arrays those the point to point, mean, and standard deviation for Latitude, Longitude, and elevation will be determined.
+From those arrays the point to point, mean, and standard deviation for Latitude, Longitude, and elevation will be determined.

 #### Graphing steps